darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ![p1.3](p1.3.png)

-Now here you see the annotated program, with an annotation very much in the style as I showed on the blackboard.
  Little k becomes capital k [ k := K ], and since capital k was at least 1 [  K >= 1 ]to start with, here with have the initial condition for the repetition that little k is at least 1 [  k >=1 ].

 // my comment: notice that there is no precondition for the initialization, since it is the first statement in the program.